Intro to Major Weight Loss

 Insurance Coverage and Abdominal Reshaping

-In certain cases, panniculectomy and occasionally abdominoplasty procedures will be covered by some medical insurance companies.
+Occasionally abdominoplasty procedures will be covered by some medical insurance companies.
 Insurance carriers usually have specific criteria that must be met to qualify for coverage.
 These include: a skin flap that hangs below the pubic bone, associated medical conditions such as recurrent skin infections and rashes, and, in some cases, weight loss greater than 100lbs.
 Another important consideration is whether a particular insurance plan will cover these procedures.
-While covering most routine medical and surgical care, some employer-based medical insurance plans do not cover panniculectomy or abdominoplasty procedures.
-The staff at Richmond Aesthetic Surgery can assist in determining whether your plan offers these particular services.
+While covering most routine medical and surgical care, some employer-based medical insurance plans do not cover abdominoplasty procedures.
+The staff at Richmond Aesthetic Surgery can assist in determining whether your plan offers this particular service.
 If you think you may be a candidate for abdominal reshaping following weight loss, contact Richmond Aesthetic Surgery to schedule a consultation.

 Belt Lipectomy